thaysom22/gitpod-full-template-dec2020/README.md

 * Content of modal made scrollable once height is larger than container.
 * Once a question is selected and a user makes an answer attempt, the question is removed from the board and cannot be selected again by either player (this avoids players copy each other's choices!)
 * Time bonus component not implemented for scoreboard.
 The bonus score element remove from HTML and now player score depends only on the ranking of the question selected.
+* Easy and difficult settings have 2 minutes and 1 minutes allowed per turn respectively.
+* Layout and content of 'Click to Play' element changed to include curent player's name above random number genrator and 'click to play' instruction in pace of timer between active player turns.

 ## 2. Features